Development banks pledge to step up climate action

 Developed nations promised in 2009 to provide $100 billion a year, from public and private sources, by 2020 to help developing nations cope with climate change.
 Developing nations say the rich are not on track.

 The multilateral development banks said their funds could generate wider flows.
-Under a set of programs helping 48 developing nations, $8 billion in public funds were expected to mobilize $55 billion of financing from all sources.
+Under a set of programmes helping 48 developing nations, $8 billion in public funds were expected to mobilise $55 billion of financing from all sources.

 The banks also said they were looking to new instruments, such as providing new technologies, developing renewable energy legislation and issuing green bonds.